 Some of the most talented game studios from the Netherlands call (or have called) Dutch Game Garden their home.
 Examples include Abbey Games (Reus, Renowned Explorers, Godhood), Vlambeer (Ridiculous Fishing, Nuclear Throne), RageSquid (Action Henk, Descenders), Tover (Tovertafel), and Ronimo Games (Awesomenauts, Swords & Soldiers).
 The assorted mix of creativity is what makes Dutch Game Garden a prime hub for game development in the Netherlands.

-In October 2017, Dutch Game Garden’s Managing Director JP van Seventer won the Lifetime Achievement Award at the Dutch Game Awards for his contributions to the Dutch game industry.
+In October 2017, Dutch Game Garden’s Managing Director JP van Seventer won the Lifetime Achievement Award at the Dutch Game Awards for his contributions to the Dutch games industry.

 Dutch Game Garden publishes the Games Monitor every three years since 2012.
 The Games Monitor looks into the trends and developments for applied and entertainment games in the Netherlands, such as the number of companies, jobs, and game students.